Contentful Integration

 Mapping Tips:

-content: Map this to your main rich-text field (e.g.,body,postBody).slug: Map this to your URL slug field. iContentForge will generate an SEO-friendly slug from the title.featuredImageUrl: Ensure your target field in Contentful accepts a single image. iContentForge will upload the image asset, create an entry, and link it.publishDate: Map this to a date/time field if you want to control the entry's publication date within Contentful.
+content: Map this to your main rich-text field (e.g.,body,postBody).
+Note that iContentForge stores content as Markdown/plain text map it to a Long Text or Rich Text field.slug: Map this to your URL slug field. iContentForge will generate an SEO-friendly slug from the title.featuredImageUrl: Map to a Short Text field that stores the image URL, or configure a linked asset field.publishDate: Map this to a date/time field if you want to control the entry's publication date within Contentful.

 - Once all desired fields are mapped, click Save Configuration.